Double Chocolate Sourdough Bread

 Have you added other inclusions to this bread?

 Yes.
-I love adding freeze dried chocolate covered raspberries to this chocolate sourdough artisan bread.
+I love adding freeze dried chocolate covered raspberries to this chocolate sourdough bread recipe.

 Chocolate Sourdough Artisan Bread

-Chocolate Sourdough Artisan Bread is dangerously delicious!
+Chocolate Sourdough Bread is dangerously delicious!
 Bloomed cocoa powder and chocolate chips make this bread rich and full chocolatey goodness.
 I love the addition of the melty chocolate chips with the tender crumb.
-This is no ordinary sourdough artisan bread; it's a chocolate lover's dream come true.
+This is no ordinary chocolate sourdough – it's a chocolate lover's dream come true.

 Ingredients

-• 40 grams ripe sourdough starter bubbly/active/doubled in size
+• 35 grams ripe sourdough starter, bubbly/active/doubled in size, about 2 Tablespoons

-• 20 grams granulated sugar about 2 Tablespoons
+• 20 grams granulated sugar, about 4 teaspoons

 Instructions